 Breast or Nipple Numbness

 After the procedure, some women experience a decrease in the sensation of their nipples or breasts.
-For most patients this can be considered normal and the feeling usually returns within approximately 6 months to 1 year.
-Rarely is sensation loss permanent.
+For most patients, this can be considered normal and the feeling usually returns within approximately 6 months to 1 year.
+Rarely is sensation loss permanently.

 Scarring with Breast Implants